How to write a good project brief

 Based on those outcomes, the proposed model of the project is evaluated with it.

-Depending on the evaluation, the realization of the outcome is further reviewed by the decision points of “go” and “no-go” over the project life cycle.
+Depending on the evaluation, the realization of the outcome is further reviewed under the decision points of “go” and “no-go” over the project life cycle.

 It’s also a good practice if you maintain a record of the outcomes and the measures associated with it.